mh-cbon/systemd-simple-api/README.md

 var SystemdSimpleApi = require('@mh-cbon/systemd-simple-api');
 var sds = new SystemdSimpleApi(/* version */);

+// enable sudo
+sds.enableElevation(''); // will now read the password from yasudo env variable sds.enableElevation('the password'); // will now use 'the password' sds.enableElevation(false); // will disable use of sudo

 // systemctl --user -t service --all sds.list(opts={user: true, t: 'service', all: true}, function (err, items) {
   console.log(items);